hkim2979/treehouse_project_6_hongsoonkim/README.md

-# Treehouse An Interactive Photo Gallery - Hongsoon Kim
+# Treehouse Game Show App - Hongsoon Kim
-<p>The purpose of this project is to create image galleries by using JavaScript and CSS Grd Layout to develope an interactive, searchable gallery of photos.</p>
+<p>The purpose of this project is to create a game called "Wheel of Success" where users need to guess a random phrase by clicking on the onscreen keyboard.
+The user needs to correctly guess all of the letters to win the game.
+The user is allowed five misses before losing the game.
+Regardless of the outcome, the user is notified of the correct phrase.
+I utilized JavaScript, functions, event listeners, and CSS transitions to complete the project.</p>

 ## Live Demo
 Click [Link](https://hkim2979.github.io/project_6/) for a live look.